 South Africa celebrates World Fisheries Day every year on 21 November - with fishing communities throughout the world.

-World Fisheries Day helps in highlighting the critical importance to human lives, of water and the lives it sustains, both in and out of water.
-Facts on fisheries:
+The World Fisheries Day helps in highlighting the critical importance to human lives, of water and the lives it sustains, both in and out of water.
+Water forms a continuum, whether contained in rivers, lakes, and ocean.